dessasin/minim-monochrome-theme-vscode/README.md

 3. Open up Visual Studio Code, open up your command palette (on windows by default it should be CTRL + SHIFT + P), type in `Preferences: Color Theme` and press Enter.

-4. Select Gruber-Darker and enjoy.
+4. Select Minim Monochrome and enjoy.

 ## Support